 Today he is an internationally acclaimed speaker, bestselling author, and business consultant.
 His books have been published in twenty-five languages, appeared on the New York Times, Wall Street Journal, and USA Today bestseller lists, and sold in excess of ten million copies.

 Kelly is also a partner at Floyd Consulting, a Chicago-based management-consulting firm.
 His clients include: Procter and Gamble, Chick-fil-A, General Electric, Pepsi, FedEx, HSBC, the Department of Defense, McDonalds, US Bank, 3M, Ernst & Young, the U.S. Navy, the U.S. Air Force, and dozens of other Fortune 500 companies.

 Matthew is also one of the most respected Catholic authors and speakers of our time.
 He founded The Dynamic Catholic Institute to research why Catholics engage or disengage, and to build programs that would increase engagement among Catholics and re-energize the Catholic Church.

 Matthew Kelly’s core message resonates with people of all ages and from all walks of life.
 Whether he is speaking in a business forum, at a high school, or in a church, he invites his audience to become the-best-version-of-themselves.

-His personal interests include golf, piano, literature, spirituality, investing, and spending time with his wife Meggie and their children Walter, Isabel, and Harry.
+His personal interests include golf, piano, literature, spirituality, investing, and spending time with his wife Meggie and their children Walter, Isabel, Harry, and Ralph.